PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 20:13:23
+Last updated: 2024-04-02 20:14:32
-Random Quote: Every man is a volume if you know how to read him. - William Ellery Channing
+Random Quote: Freedom is what you do with what's been done to you. - Jean-Paul Sartre